justlark/lark.gay/site/content/home.md

 🏛️ **Archivist Rebellion: Defending Queer History**

-_Join Lark Aster from the Ace Archive project to learn how and guerrilla archiving and community support puts queer history back into the hands of queer people._
+> Join Lark Aster from the Ace Archive project to learn how and guerrilla
+> archiving and community support puts queer history back into the hands of
+> queer people.

-_Who do we entrust to preserve the history of our communities when the people in power are trying to erase us?
-In a landscape where schools, libraries, and academic institution are under attack, guerrilla archivists are turning out and running underground operations out of apartments, closets, and bedrooms across the country to save our history while we still can._
+> Who do we entrust to preserve the history of our communities when the people
+> in power are trying to erase us?
+In a landscape where schools, libraries, and
+> academic institution are under attack, guerrilla archivists are turning out
+> and running underground operations out of apartments, closets, and bedrooms
+> across the country to save our history while we still can.

-_Ace Archive is a participatory queer history project to archive the history of the asexual and aromantic communities.
-Learn what Lark's work as an amateur archivist has taught it about community engagement, resistance, and the nature of activism.
-Lark will talk about blogging carnivals, copyright law, asexual manifestos, emailing strangers, 19th-century German sexology, The Chastity Underground, and that zine they found in Providence that changed everything._
+> Ace Archive is a participatory queer history project to archive the history of
+> the asexual and aromantic communities.
+Learn what Lark's work as an amateur
+> archivist has taught it about community engagement, resistance, and the nature
+> of activism.
+Lark will talk about blogging carnivals, copyright law, asexual
+> manifestos, emailing strangers, 19th-century German sexology, The Chastity
+> Underground, and that zine they found in Providence that changed everything.

 💾 **A House of Cards: Building a Sustainable Digital Future**

-_The tech industry has spent decades chasing bigger numbers, so why does it feel like our phones and laptops are only getting slower and more expensive every year?
-The digital world we've built for ourselves is a house of cards--an intractable system that is technologically, ecologically, and socially unsustainable.
+> The tech industry has spent decades chasing bigger numbers, so why does it
+> feel like our phones and laptops are only getting slower and more expensive
+> every year?
+The digital world we've built for ourselves is a house of cards—an
+> intractable system that is technologically, ecologically, and socially
+> unsustainable.
 So what do we do?
-Furries are hacking game consoles and creating wireless protogen communication protocols.
-An art collective on the fringes of civilization is building computers from e-waste.
-Indie developers are resurrecting a failed experiment that was almost the internet.
-Join digital archivist and recovering technologist Lark Aster to learn how we can wrestle power out of the hands of the tech elite to build a more sustainable and equitable digital future._
+Furries are hacking game consoles and
+> creating wireless protogen communication protocols.
+An art collective on the
+> fringes of civilization is building computers from e-waste.
+Indie developers
+> are resurrecting a failed experiment that was almost the internet.
+Join
+> digital archivist and recovering technologist Lark Aster to learn how we can
+> wrestle power out of the hands of the tech elite to build a more sustainable
+> and equitable digital future.

 ## More Stuff